khusanov-m/Web-Development/README.md

 ## Notice that no one is allowed to use for commercial purpose included files

+#### About this repository
+Current respository is 1st part of Web-Development which include 10 websites built by myself (khusanov-m) As respository starts weighting more than 200mb, I decided to create additional repositories with almost the same title except part (P) indicators.
+So it will be easier to find others.

 **Instructions**

 To open and see websites, please follow steps below: